Healthdirect Free Australian health advice you can count on.

 Key facts

-• Dihydrocodeine is an opioid-based cough medicine that can be prescribed by your doctor.
+• Dihydrocodeine is an opioid-based cough medicine available from your pharmacist.

-• Dihydrocodeine is prescribed for temporary relief of persistent dry cough.
+• Dihydrocodeine is recommended for temporary relief of a persistent dry cough.

 What is dihydrocodeine?

-Dihydrocodeine is an opioid-based medicine available on prescription from your doctor.
-It is categorised as a 'weak' opioid.
+Dihydrocodeine is an opioid-based medicine available from your pharmacist.
+It is known as a 'weak' opioid, but it can still cause side effects.

 What is dihydrocodeine used for?

-Dihydrocodeine is prescribed for the temporary relief of persistent dry cough.
-Unlike some other opioid medicines, dihydrocodeine is not prescribed for pain relief.
+Dihydrocodeine is used to relive a persistent dry cough.
+Unlike some other opioid medicines, dihydrocodeine is not recommended for pain relief.

 What are the possible side effects of taking dihydrocodeine?